Mehul Kumar: Personal life and family

 Kumar runs Mehul Cinemax, a film theatre in Jamnagar owned by his production company Mehul Entertainments Private Limited.

 His brother Hussain Bloch is a film director in Gujarati cinema and has also worked with Kumar in many of his films.
 Kumar's daughter Jahan Bloch appeared as the lead in Krantiveers sequel Krantiveer: The Revolution (2010).
 She had previously appeared as a child actress in his films.
-Having since moved to Prince Edward's Island with her chef husband, she now runs a bakery while also working as a filmmaker.
+Having since moved to Prince Edward Island with her chef husband, she now runs a bakery while also working as a filmmaker.
 His son Zoheb Mohammed Bloch has assisted Kumar as a director in films.
 He has another daughter Shameem Khan, a costume designer, and a brother production manager Mohamed Bloch; both of whom have worked with Kumar on his films.